tatjanakolhapure/gorgeous-online-shop/README.md

 can be closed or expanded (it is closed on mobile by default to save space).
 Each product also has a borderline to separate it from other products.

+All the product images, prices and description was taken from [Forever 21](http://www.forever21.com/UK/) website.
+The rest of the images were found on Google.

 ## Functionality

 Django project has the following apps: